 "When we were 14, we ran away together, and never looked back.
 From Lilac depending on me, suddenly we were alone in the wild and it was I that was depending on her for survival.
 But we get by, we travel, further and further from home, until we find a place where nobody thinks she's strange."

 After achieving a feat of survival that in a less superstitious culture would be celebrated, Lilac was instead rejected by her community.
-She has lived the last ten years living semi-wild, with little human contact, foraging in the forests and surviving on what scraps of food Shiiai could smuggle out for her when the Winter came.
+She has lived the last ten years living semi-wild, with little human contact, foraging in the forests and surviving on what scraps of food Skye could smuggle out for her when the Winter came.

 Lacking the stabilising effect of other people in her life, she is emotionally disjointed, flicking rapidly from hyperactively happy to a deep gloom.
-She cares little for most creatures, humans included, though she would doubtless give her life for Shiiai in an instant.
+She cares little for most creatures, humans included, though she would doubtless give her life for Skye in an instant.

-Since she began travelling with her friend, Shiiai has taught her as much as she can about how to behave in society.
-It seems slow to sink in though – she knows what actions to take and which words to say, but it comes across confused, as if she doesn’t realise why she has to do them.
+Since she began travelling with her friend, Skye has taught her as much as she can about how to behave in society.
+It seems slow to sink in though - she knows what actions to take and which words to say, but it comes across confused, as if she doesn't realise why she has to do them.

 Since she left her home, Lilac has encountered cities and in particular the superior food that can be worked for or stolen there.
 Having lived for most of her life on fresh meat and raw vegetables, she has now developed a monumental sweet tooth.